 Provence-Alps and the Riviera-Cote d’Azur seem to be the antithesis of one another, but live quite amicably side-by-side.
 Provence is known for the quaint little perched villages with red-tiled roofs, the scent of rosemary in the air, and the tiny fishing towns dotting the Mediterranean sea.
 Provence is all that and much more.
 With such bustling cities as Aix en Provence and Avignon, Provence cannot be considered merely quaint.
 It has done much to maintain its warm, friendly, and slow pace of life, but it does not live in the past.

-The Riviera Cote d’Azur seems to be the essence of glamor and conspicuous consumption.
+The Riviera Cote d’Azur seems to be the essence of glamour and conspicuous consumption.
 Monaco (Monte Carlo), Nice, Cannes and St. Tropez all bring to mind Hollywood stars and European aristocracy, living the good life.
 Yes, the casinos, yachts, private beaches and excessively lavish hotels are here, but you will also find the charming little towns a little more than a stone’s throw from the Riviera.

 The South is the most inspiring region of France; artists and writers have come here to create their masterpieces.
 They come for the rugged beauty, the sea, the people and the special light that seems to make even the most pedestrian building take on a mellow glow.
 Come to the south and you will feel the warmth and become inspired as well.

 Written by Terri Fogarty for EuropeUpClose.com